 Helen Oxenbury was born in Ipswich in 1938.
-From an early age she loved drawing.
-After school she went to the Ipswich School of Art before moving to London to study at the Central School of Art and Design where she met her husband, the artist and illustrator John Burningham.
+From an early age she loved drawing and after school, went to the Ipswich School of Art, before moving to London to study at the Central School of Art and Design.
+There she met her husband, the artist and illustrator John Burningham.

 She worked originally in theatre in the UK and Israel and then went on to create cards for Jan Pienkowski’s ground-breaking stationery company Gallery Five.
 The images contributed by artists were influenced by pop art and new simplified graphic design.